danielpodrazka/editor-mcp/README.md

 1. Check file permissions
 2. Verify that the file paths are absolute
 3. Ensure the environment is using Python 3.7+
-4. Validate line numbers (they are 1-based, not 0-based)
-5. Confirm ID verification by reading content before attempting to edit it

-- Each test provides a detailed message when it fails